 You never want to see big cracks in your concrete slab, but even less so if you are going to have exposed concrete as your finished flooring.

-Even with a pier-and-beam foundation, you do not want the concrete weakened to half of its nominal strength as less.
+Even with a pier-and-beam foundation, you do not want the concrete weakened to half of its nominal strength or less.

 As noted on the page for pouring a concrete driveway, many factors can affect the quality and strength of the concrete.
 One of the main factors is the temperature when the concrete is poured.